 The phone call interface has changed quite a bit with the iOS 14.
 Unlike previous generations where the phone calls used to take up the who screen, the phone call now shows up as a banner at the top of the display.

 You can swipe up to dismiss it or swipe down to see more phone options.
 On the right side of the banner, you’ll find the call and decline buttons.
+Check out our iOS 14 Review for all the details.

 Of course, when the phone is locked you can still the phone call take up the whole screen.
 It’s just that when it’s unlocked it much less irritating.
 Apple has really elevated their UX with the iOS 14.
 Most importantly it also applies to Facetime and other third party call apps.